 Students who leave the institution for military service may reenter the institution upon returning from service.
 The student must apply for readmission within five years of completion of military service.
 The eligible veteran is admitted with the same academic status – meaning the same program (or most similar one, if same program does not exist), same enrollment status, same number of credits and same academic status (satisfactory, warning, or probation).
 If the student is not prepared to be readmitted, reasonable efforts by the institution to help the student become prepared will be provided at no extra cost to the student.
 Point University is not required to readmit a veteran if Point University can demonstrate through a preponderance of the evidence that the student is not prepared to resume the program or will not be able to complete it.

 Transfer of Credit Policy

 Transfer policies are dependent upon the program and major of choice at Point University.
-Please refer to the Point University Catalogs for degree-specific information, or go to the frequently asked questions.
+Please refer to the Point University catalog for degree-specific information.

-For more information about our Title IX policies and procedures, please visit: Title IX
+For more information about our Title IX policies and procedures, please visit the Title IX page.

 Student Financial Information and Assistance

 Financial Aid Office

 Open Monday through Friday, 8:30 a.m. until 5 p.m.